fefas/blog/src/_posts/2024-01-09-project-pivotal-partnership-integration.md

    reliability by introducing another potential failure point, hurting our SLA agreement.

-   The planned close collaboration with our partner on the activation of new e-commerce integrations would mitigate the urgency for premature optimization.
+   Furthermore, the planned close collaboration with our partner on the activation of new e-commerce integrations would mitigate the urgency for premature optimization.

 3. The high complexity associated with setting up the new service would heavily drain team resources without commensurate future benefits.

+   Additionally, by simply coding into an already running service, the team would focus on smaller releases, allowing shorter feedback cycles and demonstrating progress iteratively.

 Following discussions, a consensus was reached and documented.
 With this simpler solution, the implementation scope was streamlined from a new microservice to a